deeffest/Youtube-Music-Desktop-Player/README.md

 ## 🎨 Features

 - **Download Tracks & Playlists**
-  Effortlessly download your favorite tracks and playlists in MP3 format using **pytube**, ensuring you can enjoy music offline at any time.
+  Effortlessly download your favorite tracks and playlists in MP3 format using **pytubefix**, ensuring you can enjoy music offline at any time.

 - **Compact Mini Player**
   A minimalist mini player that provides essential playback controls without taking up too much space on your screen.